Loiri Porto San Paolo

-Loiri Porto San Paolo (Gallurese: Lòiri–Poltu Santu Paulu, Lòiri–Portu Santu Paulu) is a comune (municipality) in the Province of Gallura North-East Sardinia in the Italian region Sardinia, located about 180 km north of Cagliari and about 7 km south of Olbia.
-The administrative centre is Loiri (Gallurese: Lòiri, Lòiri).
+Loiri Porto San Paolo (Lòiri - Portu Santu Paulu, Lòiri-Poltu Santu Paulu) is a town and comune (municipality) in the Province of Gallura North-East Sardinia in the autonomous island region of Sardinia in Italy, located about 180 km north of Cagliari and about 7 km south of Olbia.
+It has 3,929 inhabitants.

-Loiri Porto San Paolo borders the following municipalities: Monti, Olbia, Padru, San Teodoro.
+Loiri Porto San Paolo borders the municipalities of Monti, Olbia, Padru, and San Teodoro.